Ed "Too Tall" Jones: Dallas Cowboys (second stint)

 The NFL did not start recognizing quarterback sacks as an official stat until 1982; although the Cowboys have their own records, dating back before the 1982 season.
 According to the Cowboys' stats, Jones is unofficially credited with a total of 106 quarterback sacks (third most in team history) and officially with 57.5.
-He is the fifth leading tackler in franchise history with 1,032.
+He appeared in 224 games with 203 starts, while recording 1,032 tackles (third in franchise history), 19 fumble recoveries, 86 blocked passes and 3 interceptions.